 Together these make up the root domain.

-There may also be other parts added to a domain name, for example most common is to see domain names starting with www
+There may also be other parts added to it, for example most common is to see - www

 other common ones you may have noticed are:

 The letters before the domain name are called subdomains.
 They are essentially like branches coming off the main stem.

 If you need a subdomain you can choose to use whatever word you like (almost), although it's probably best to make it as descriptive as possible, to be more easily memorable for your users.

 THINGS TO CONSIDER WHEN CHOOSING

 A domain name for a website is unique, meaning that if someone else is using the name you want, you will not be able to use the exact same one.